UUDigitalHumanitieslab/restframework-rdf/docs/sparql-endpoints.md

 It is recommended that you use your configured store setting (see the [getting started guide](/getting-started)) in the graph constructor: `Graph(store = settings.RDFLIB_STORE)`

 The _query_ and _update_ items control whether query and update endpoints should be added, respectively.
 (You should set at least one of these to `True` if you want something to happen.)

+The *query_permissions* and *update_permissions* keys are optional: they can be left out or set to `None`.
+If defined, they should be a list/tuple of permission classes based on the the Django REST framework.
+See the [documentation on permissions](https://www.django-rest-framework.org/api-guide/permissions/).